A History of Innovation and Mission

 In the spring of 2012 we focused our attention on our Relentless pursuit of God.
 Since He has relentlessly pursued us, we would relentlessly pursue His purpose, His people, and His presence.
 A vision campaign was held in April resulting in commitments of $1.68 million to address the need for a second site.
 That vision would include upgrading our current facility, adding appropriate staff, and securing a second location in which to meet.

 We continue to pursue God’s vision for us while we seek a second location.
-In the meantime, since we are committed to letting no obstacle interfere, we have added a second 10:30 service in the east end of the building (the warehouse).
+In the meantime, since we are committed to letting no obstacle interfere, we have added a second worship venue in the east end of the building (the warehouse).

-In addition, we’ve furthered pursued ministry to our city.
+In addition, we’ve further pursued ministry to our city.
 We are actively involved with Horizons Social Services, New Start Men’s Ministry, and we provide backpacks of food for children at Washington elementary school.

 Our Current Situation